zhullyb/monyhar/monyhar/docs/accessibility/overview.md

-On Chrome OS, RenderFrameHostImpl does not route events to BrowserAccessibilityManager at all, since there is no platform screenreader outside Chromium to integrate with.
+On Chrome OS, RenderFrameHostImpl does not route events to BrowserAccessibilityManager at all, since there is no platform screenreader outside Monyhar to integrate with.

 ## Views